 Secure your vehicle

 Ensuring your vehicle is in its prime condition is essential to your child’s car safety.
 Have your car regularly serviced by a professional and always be on the lookout for potential issues.
 While many manufacturers strongly advise having your vehicle serviced once a year, your car’s make and model play an essential part in its servicing frequency.
 Aside from ensuring that your vehicle runs smoothly, you must also maintain a habit of cleaning it periodically.
 Remove any items that shouldn’t be inside or lying around, and make sure everything is in its proper place.
+Another way of securing your vehicle is to have your car windows tinted by professionals at Shady Biz Tinting.
+This way, you wouldn’t have to worry about strangers peeking through.

 Invest in the correct child restraint system